GaloisInc/crucible/README.md

 [pvp]: https://pvp.haskell.org/.

-The Crux packages (`crux{,-llvm,-mir}`) all share the same version number.
-The major version of Crux is bumped on *every* release, regardless of the changes (or lack thereof) in these individual packages.
+`crux-llvm` and `crux-mir` share the same version number.
+The major version of these packages is bumped on *every* release, regardless of the changes (or lack thereof) in each.

 In addition to the release versions described above, we use *development versions* for each package.
 Immediately after release, we add a fifth component to the version number of each package.
 This component starts at `.99` and is incremented occasionally thereafter.
-These allow downstream packages to indicate in their Cabal files that depend on unreleased functionality.
+These allow downstream packages to indicate in their Cabal files that they depend on unreleased functionality.
 Such five-component versions are never uploaded to Hackage.

 Acknowledgements